 Assume Machine A is a single product machine and is

-Machine A could theoretically produce 16,000 good units.
+Machine A is capable of producing 16,000 good units.

-On a particular day the equipment/process recorded downtime of 2 hours
+On a particular day Machine A recorded downtime of 2 hours

 Available Time (Uptime) = 16 Hrs – 2 Hrs = 14 Hrs